Biden's student loan forgiveness plan survives two legal challenges | Law-Order

 Biden's student loan forgiveness plan survives two legal challenges

-The case is one of a number of challenges that conservative state attorneys general and legal groups have filed seeking to put on hold the debt forgiveness plan for people who had taken out loans to pay for college announced by Biden in August.
-The states included Nebraska, Missouri, Arkansas, Iowa, Kansas and South Carolina.
+Nebraska, Missouri, Arkansas, Iowa, Kansas and South Carolina had alleged Biden's plan skirted congressional authority and threatened the states' future tax revenues and money earned by state entities that invest in or service loans.
+Their case is one of a number of challenges that conservative state attorneys general and legal groups have filed seeking to put on hold the debt forgiveness plan for people who had taken out loans to pay for college announced by Biden in August.

-Autrey ruled an hour after Barrett denied without explanation an emergency request to put the debt relief plan on hold in the challenge brought by the Brown County Taxpayers Association.
-A lower court threw out the group's lawsuit for lacking the necessary legal standing to bring the case because it could not show that it was personally harmed by the loan relief.

-Barrett, designated by the Supreme Court to act on emergency matters arising from a group of states, including Wisconsin, did not ask the Biden administration for a response to the group's request.
-The plaintiffs in the case are represented by the Wisconsin Institute for Law & Liberty, a conservative legal group.
+Autrey ruled about an hour after Barrett denied without explanation an emergency request to put the debt relief plan on hold in the challenge brought by the Wisconsin-based Brown County Taxpayers Association.
+A lower court had thrown out the Wisconsin group's lawsuit because it could not show that it was personally harmed by the loan relief.
+Barrett is designated by the Supreme Court to act on emergency matters arising from a group of states, including Wisconsin.

 U.S. District Judge William Griesbach in Green Bay threw out the case two days later, noting that merely paying taxes is not enough to challenge federal actions.
 The Chicago-based 7th U.S. Circuit Court of Appeals subsequently refused the group's request to block the debt relief program pending an appeal.